-The most recent actuarial valuation for accounting purposes, prepared by the actuarial consulting firm LifeWorks (Canada) Ltd., disclosed a base benefit liability of \$873,074,900 as at April 1, 2022.
+The most recent actuarial valuation for accounting purposes, prepared by the actuarial consulting firm TELUS Health (formerly LifeWorks (Canada) Ltd.), disclosed a base benefit liability of \$885,118,600 as at April 1, 2023.

-The actuarial valuation on April 1, 2022 was based on data as at September 1, 2019 and the actuarial liability was then extrapolated to April 1, 2022 based on current period benefit cost, benefit payments and interest and adjusted for changes in actuarial assumptions.
-An actuarial valuation of the Plan is performed annually as at April 1st.
+The actuarial valuation on April 1, 2023 was based on data as at September 1, 2022, and the actuarial liability was then extrapolated to April 1, 2023 based on current period benefit cost, benefit payments and interest and adjusted for changes in actuarial assumptions.
+An actuarial valuation of the Teachers' Pension Plan is performed annually as at April 1st.

 The world is in the midst of the COVID-19 health pandemic.
 Although the pandemic could have a material impact on the financial status of the Plan, there is currently insufficient information to determine the extent of either the short-term impact or the long-term impact of this pandemic on the Plan.
-The results of the actuarial valuation as at April 1, 2022 only reflect the financial impact on plan assets and future return expectations up to that date, but do not reflect any further potential impacts on the Plan to occur after that date which may be caused by either economic and/or demographic outcomes different from the assumptions being used in the valuations.
+The results of the actuarial valuation and related assumptions as at April 1, 2023 only reflect the financial impact on plan assets and future return expectations up to that date, but do not reflect any further potential impacts on the Plan to occur after that date which may be caused by either economic and/or demographic outcomes different from the assumptions being used in the valuations.
 Such impacts will result in gains and losses to be revealed in future valuations.